omec-project/gnbsim/README.md

     Once GNBSIM is started, get into GNBSIM pod by running
     $ kubectl exec -it gnbsim-0 -n omec bash
     After entering the pod run,

     $ ./gnbsim

+    Note: By default, the gNB Sim reads the configuration from /free5gc/config/gnb.conf file.
+To provide a different configuration file, use the below command

+    $ ./gnbsim --cfg config/gnbsim.yaml